sbird/kspace-neutrinos/README.txt

 is expected that non-linear effects are small if the neutrino mass is low enough for the hierarchy to matter.

+Note also that the small particle masses and large speed of hybrid neutrinos make them challenging for gravity solvers.
+For this reason we recommend using hybrid neutrinos with MP-Gadget, as we have already made sure they work.

 =Massless neutrinos=
 Note that disabling the integrator is not exactly equivalent to enabling it with MNu = 0.
 When